cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/school-events.md

 **Basisonderwijs**

-The following labels must be combined with level 1 label `cultuurkuur_basisonderwijs` 👇 :
+The following labels must be combined with level 1 label `cultuurkuur_basisonderwijs`:

 | Education level | Label |
 | :-- | :-- |